Robert Folkes: Murder on a train

 On Saturday January 23, 1943, Train No. 15 left Portland's Union Station after 1 a.m. heading to Los Angeles.
 The train carried Robert E. Lee Folkes and Martha James, a 21-year old from Norfolk, Virginia, who was following her husband, ENS Richard James—who had departed earlier in the day on a train for troops.
 Also on the train was Private Harold Wilson, a white U.S. Marine.
 At approximately 4:30 am, near the town of Tangent, OR, occupants of the car awoke to Martha James screaming, "Oh my God, he's killing me."
 Occupants of the train then found James's throat was slashed in her sleeping berth, and Wilson was seen covered in blood, standing beside the victim as she lay dying.
 At the time of the assault, Wilson had just been released from the brig at Naval Station Bremerton, where he had been held for allegations of "sexual assault and indecent behavior."

 The first suspect was Martha's husband since he briefly went missing after the crime.
 However, it was soon determined that he could not have killed his since he was in a different section of the train.
 Wilson was also considered as a suspect.

 Wilson claimed to have gotten dressed, determined the victim could not be helped, and chased after the assailant before any other person in the car was able to pull their curtains back and investigate the distress calls, and he then described the assailant to investigators as either a "light negro or dark white man."
 In fact, Wilson's description of the events and suspect changed in his statements to the police.
 As a result of this description, investigators turned their attention to Robert E. Lee Folkes, an African American cook on the train.
-A knife wats found in his baggage, but it could not be determined whether it was the murder weapon.
+A knife was found in his baggage, but it could not be determined whether it was the murder weapon.